 An azeotropic mixture is a mixture of substances that has the same concentration of vapour and fluid phases.
 It is basically a mixture that contains two or more liquids.
-A zeotropic mixture basically has constant or same boiling points and the mixtures’ vapour will also have the same composition as the liquid.
+A zeotropic mixture basically has constant or the same boiling points, and the mixture’s vapour will also have the same composition as the liquid.

-Normally, we use distillation to isolate materials as the ideal solutions with one part normally more volatile than the other.
-However, in an azeotropic mixture, since the vapour and fluid concentrations will be the same and this approach will prevent their separation.
+Normally, we use distillation to isolate materials as the ideal solutions, with one part more volatile than the other.
+However, in an azeotropic mixture, since the vapour and fluid concentrations will be the same, this approach will prevent their separation.

 Two, three and more azeotropes can be either uniform or heterogeneous (more than a phase).
 Azeotrope usually happens when a mixture is heated in order to produce vapour with the same liquid composition.

-If the mixture deviates from Raoult’s Law then azeotropes are formed and for azeotropes bubble point and dewpoints is same.
-Mixtures of non-azeotropic liquids under any circumstances are referred to as zeotropic.
+If the mixture deviates from Raoult’s Law, then azeotropes are formed, and for azeotropes, bubble points and dew points are the same.
+Mixtures of non-azeotropic liquids under any circumstances are referred to as azeotropic.

 Azeotrope Mixture Types

-There re different types of azeotropic mixtures are possible.
-They are
+There are different types of azeotropic mixtures, and they are as follows:

 1. Minimum Boiling Azeotropes or Negative Azeotrope

-Azeotropic mixtures with less boiling point are called negative azeotropes in their constitutions.
-Water boils at hundred degrees Celsius and hydrochloric acid boil at about minus eight degrees Celsius, while azeotropes boil at around seventy-eight degrees Celsius indicating a boiling point greater than its constituents.
-Consider, for example, a negative azeotropic hydrochloric acid consisting of a weight concentration of approximately twenty per cent and 79 per cent of water.
+Azeotropic mixtures with a higher boiling point in their constitutions are maximum boiling azeotropes.
+Water boils at 373 K, and hydrochloric acid boil at about 188 K, while azeotropes boil at around 383 K, which is a boiling point greater than its constituents.
+Consider, for example, hydrochloric acid consisting of a weight concentration of approximately twenty per cent and 79 per cent of water.

 - Separation of water and isobutanol.